 The Fisher matrix is

-where $p_\mu\in \{\alpha, A_P, \mathbf{A}_B\}$, ${\bf d}$ is the data vector of power spectrum and bispectrum measurements, and ${\bf C}^{-1}$ is the inverse covariance matrix.
+where $p_\mu\in \{\alpha, A_P, \mathbf{A}_B\}$, ${\bf d}$ is the data vector of power spectrum and bispectrum measurements divided by their no-wiggle analogs, and ${\bf C}^{-1}$ is the inverse covariance matrix.
 The dimension of the data vector is 209: 19 bins for $P(k)$ plus 190 triangles.
 To estimate the covariance matrix, we subdivide each of the four $(4\,{\rm Gpc}/h)^3$ simulations into subvolumes of $(500\,{\rm Mpc}/h)^3$.
-The resulting 2048 subvolumes exceed the 209 power spectrum and bispectrum bins by roughly an order of magnitude, and the derived covariance matrix is well-conditioned.
+The resulting 2048 subvolumes exceed the 209 power spectrum and bispectrum bins by roughly an order of magnitude, and the derived covariance matrix is well conditioned.
 When computing the inverse of the covariance matrix, we include the correction factor in \cite{Hartlap:2006kj} to obtain its unbiased estimate.

-To compute the partial derivatives of $P(k)$ and $B(k)$ with respect to $\alpha$, we stretch and compress the simulation box by a factor $(1\pm \epsilon)$ with $\epsilon=0.05$, recompute the measured $P(k)$ and $B(k)$, and correct for the change in amplitude due to the change in box volume.
-This correction, the Jacobian of the integration measure between Fourier and real space, is $(1+\epsilon)^3$ for $P(k)$ and $(1+\epsilon)^6$ for $B(k)$ \cite{Seo:2003pu,2014MNRAS.444.1400N}.
+To compute the partial derivatives of $P(k)/P_{\rm nw}(k)$ and $B(k_1)/B^{\rm PT}_{\rm nw}(k_1)$ with respect to $\alpha$, we stretch and compress the simulation box by a factor $(1\pm \epsilon)$ with $\epsilon=0.05$, recompute the measured $P(k)$ and $B(k_1, \delta, \theta)$, and correct for the change in amplitude due to the change in box volume.
+This correction, the Jacobian of the integration measure between Fourier and real space, is $(1+\epsilon)^3$ for $P(k)$ and $(1+\epsilon)^6$ for the bispectrum \cite{Seo:2003pu,2014MNRAS.444.1400N}.
 With these amplitude shifts corrected, the power spectrum oscillations are simply stretched and compressed relative to the standard box.
 The oscillations as a function of $k_1$ are stretched in the bispectrum measurements as well.
 But even configurations where oscillations are suppressed contain BAO scale information: when $\alpha \neq 1$, configurations are selected based on an incorrect estimate of the sound horizon, so the measured configurations depart from the desired configurations.
 Consequently, the \emph{amplitude} of oscillation in $B(k_1)/\bptnw(k_1)$ changes as well as the frequency.
-This behavior provides a small additional constraint on $\alpha$ -- even destructive configurations contain BAO scale information.
+This behavior provides a small additional constraint on $\alpha$---even destructive configurations contain BAO scale information.

 The variance in $\alpha$ including marginalization over the amplitude parameters is